spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 strategy for Kubernetes by first deploying a new ReplicaSet and then patching the fronting service's selectors to point to the new ReplicaSet.

-Spinnaker also supports [artifact substitution ](/reference/artifacts/in-kubernetes-v2/#binding-artifacts-in-manifests) for the patch content just like the resource manifest in the deploy stage.
+When patching with a _strategic_ or _merge_ strategy, Spinnaker also supports [artifact substitution ](/reference/artifacts/in-kubernetes-v2/#binding-artifacts-in-manifests) for the patch content just like the resource manifest in the deploy stage.